Rahul00117/delta_demo/README.md

 # delta_demo
-this is a demo for git and gitub class
+This is a demo for git and gitub class.